SoftUni/Programming-Basics-Book-Python-EN/chapter-00-preface.md

 ## The History Behind This Book

 The main engine and project manager for the creation of the current **free programming book for beginners** with open source is **[Svetlin Nakov, PhD](https://nakov.com)**.
-He is a major ideologist and creator of the learning content from the **[course "Basics of Programming" at SoftUni](https://softuni.bg/courses/programming-basics)**, which was used as a foundation of this book.
+He is a major ideologist and creator of the learning content from the course "Basics of Programming" at SoftUni.

 It all starts with the mass **free programming basics courses**, held across the country since 2014, when the SoftUni initiative was launched.
 In the beginning, these courses had a wider reach and included more theory, but in 2016 Svetlin Nakov, PhD completely revised them, renovated, simplified and **directed them to be more practical**.
 This is how the **learning content core of this book was created**.